EnKdev/TourLogger/README.md

 Release 6.0.1

 - Fixed [Issue #1](https://github.com/EnKdev/TourLogger/issues/1) - Saving progressing tours now has a better behaviour and works if some fields in the UI are left blank.

+### Related projects:

+- [TourLogger-Backend](https://github.com/enkdev/TourLogger-Backend) - The server-backend of TourLogger, where the behind-the-scenes magic takes place.